Jahadi-Hasan-Joy/powerapps-template-library/README.md

-# powerapps-template-library
+# Power Apps Template Library

-Reusable Power Apps templates, patterns, and mini project setups
+This repository contains reusable templates, patterns, and mini setups for Microsoft Power Apps.

+It is designed as a personal reference library to speed up development of real-world Power Apps projects.